Genivia/RE-flex/README.md

 Features
 --------

-- Compatible with Flex to eliminate a learning curve, making a transition to RE/flex frustration-free.
+- Compatible with Flex to eliminate a learning curve, making a transition from Flex++ to RE/flex frustration-free.
 - Generates reusable source code that is easy to understand.
-- Works with Bison and supports reentrant, bison-bridge, bison-locations, Bison 3.0 C++ interface `%skeleton "lalr1.cc"` and Bison complete symbols.
+- Integrates seamlessly with Bison and supports reentrant, bison-bridge, bison-locations, Bison 3.0 C++ interface `%skeleton "lalr1.cc"` and Bison complete symbols.
+- Fully supports Unicode and Unicode properties `\p{C}`, including Unicode identifier matching for C++11, Java, C#, and Python source code.
+- Auto-detects UTF-8/16/32 input to match Unicode patterns.
+- Supports file encodings ISO-8859-1 through ISO-8859-15, CP 1250 through 1258,
+  CP 437, CP 850, CP 858, KOI8, MACROMAN, EBCDIC, and custom code pages.
+- Generates scanners for lexical analysis on files, C++ streams, (wide) strings, and memory such as mmap files.
 - Includes many examples, such as a tokenizer for C/C++ source code, a tokenizer for Python source code, a tokenizer for Java source code, and more.
 - Extensive documentation in the online [User Guide][manual-url].
-- Full Unicode support with Unicode property matching `\p{C}` and C++11, Java, C#, and Python Unicode properties for identifier name matching.
 - Indent/nodent/dedent anchors to match text with indentation, including custom `\t` (tab) widths.
-- Lazy quantifiers, so hacks are no longer needed to work around greedy repetitions in Flex.
+- Lazy quantifiers, no hacks are needed to work around greedy repetitions.
 - Word boundary anchors.
 - Freespace mode option to improve readability of lexer specifications.
 - `%class` and `%init` to customize the generated Lexer classes.
 - `%include` to modularize lexer specifications.
-- Includes an extensible hierarchy of pattern matcher engines, with a choice of regex engines, including the RE/flex regex engine, PCRE2, and Boost.Regex.
-- Generates clean source code that defines an thread-safe (reentrant) C++ Lexer class derived from an abstract lexer class template, parameterized by matcher class type.
-- Multiple lexer classes can be combined and used in one application, e.g. by multiple threads.
+- Multiple lexer classes can be combined and used in one application, e.g. by multiple threads in a thread-safe manner.
 - Configurable Lexer class generation to customize the interface for various parsers, including Yacc and Bison.
-- Generates scanners for lexical analysis on files, C++ streams, and (wide) strings, with automatic fast conversion of UTF-16/32 to UTF-8 for matching Unicode on UTF-encoded input files.
-- Generates search engines for optimal searching large files (new option -S).
-- Generates lex.yy.cpp files while Flex++ generates lex.yy.cc files, to distinguish the generated files.
 - Generates Graphviz files to visualize FSMs with the Graphviz dot tool.
-- Conversion of regex expressions, for regex engines that lack regex features.
+- Includes an extensible hierarchy of pattern matcher engines, with a choice of regex engines, including the RE/flex regex engine, PCRE2, and Boost.Regex.
 - The RE/flex regex library makes C++11 std::regex, PCRE2, and Boost.Regex much
   easier to use for pattern matching on (wide) strings, files, and streams.
+- Lots of other improvements over Flex++, such as `yypush_buffer_state` saves the scanner state (line, column, and indentation positions), not just the input buffer; no input buffer length limit (Flex has a 16KB limit); `line()` returns the current line (e.g. for error reporting).

 The RE/flex software is fully self-contained.
 No other libraries are required.
 PCRE2 and Boost.Regex are optional to use as regex engines.